Welcome to the

 Dr. Carlos Todd

-I have one simple vision: To leveraging my life experiences, sound clinical practice and a strong therapeutic relationship to resolve the pain in your life.
+I have one simple vision: To leverage my life experiences, sound clinical practice and a strong therapeutic relationship to resolve the pain in your life.

-Consequently, I spent many years in therapy, seeking healing.
+Consequently, I spent many years in therapy–healing.
 Along the way, I also gained a formal education and the credential to offer others the healing that I now hold so dear.
-It is this journey that I consider to make me unique.
+It is this journey that I consider, makes me unique.